Nickelodeon Kids' Choice Awards

-The Nickelodeon Kids' Choice Awards, also known as the KCAs or Kids' Choice, is an annual American children's awards ceremony show produced by Nickelodeon.
+The Nickelodeon Kids' Choice Awards, also known as the KCAs or Kids' Choice, is an American annual awards ceremony show produced by Nickelodeon.
 Usually held on a Saturday night in March or early April, the show honors the year's biggest in television, film, music, and sports as voted by viewers worldwide of Nickelodeon networks.
 Winners receive a hollow orange blimp figurine, a logo outline for much of the network's 1984–2009 era, which also functions as a kaleidoscope.

-The show features numerous celebrity guests and musical acts.
-Since 2002, slime stunts have been incorporated into the show.
-The KCAs also host live entertainment.
-It has also been known to cover people with the network's trademark green slime.
-The animated series SpongeBob SquarePants has won the most KCA awards, with nineteen overall through the series' run.
-Individually, Selena Gomez has won the most trophies with twelve, followed by Will Smith and Adam Sandler (both with 11) as well as Justin Bieber and Ariana Grande (both with 9).
-Whoopi Goldberg is the only person to have won a Kids' Choice Award, alongside the prevailing "EGOT" combination of an Emmy, Grammy, Oscar, and Tony.
-Rosie O'Donnell has hosted the show eight times, followed by Jack Black who hosted three times, as well as Candace Cameron, Whitney Houston, and John Cena who each hosted twice.
+The show features numerous celebrity guests and musical acts, including live acts.
+It has also been known to cover people with the network's trademark green slime: since 2002, slime stunts have been incorporated into the show.
+The animated series SpongeBob SquarePants has won the most KCA awards, with twenty-two overall through the series' run.
+Individually, Selena Gomez won the most trophies (with 13), followed by Adam Sandler (with 12), Will Smith, Taylor Swift, Ariana Grande (each with 11), and Justin Bieber (with 9).
+Whoopi Goldberg is the only person to have won a Kids' Choice Award alongside the prevailing "EGOT" combination of an Emmy, Grammy, Oscar, and Tony.
+Rosie O'Donnell has hosted the show eight times, followed by Jack Black (three times), as well as Candace Cameron, Whitney Houston, and John Cena (twice each).